 - Features: 3/8" push-to-connect (4)

 The configuration below shows all of the HVO products working together to form a self-monitoring, set-it-and-forget-it, DO generating solution for a cloning operation.
 While the photo shows a single rack, this system is capable of supporting 10-12 such racks with just these components.

 Components shown: On the far left there are two Philips M10 oxygen concentrators.
 In the center there's a nano-bubbler that has a DO process controller and a flow controller stacked on top.
 To the right you see an HV 30 gallon O2 system.
 A 3 outlet relay box for the HV 30 is shown on top of the rack.

 Facts about Dissolved Oxygen (DO):

 - DO is gaseous oxygen (O2) dissolved in water

 - The amount of DO in water varies depending on water salinity, atmospheric pressure, water purity, and water temperature

-- Water that is low in DO can asphyxiate plants
+- Water that is low in DO can asphyxiate aquatic animals and plants

 - Oxygen-deprived root systems produce ethylene, which causes cells to collapse, increasing susceptibility to disease